broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 		* Candidate enhancer regions and files related to MACS2 peak calls.
 Note this output directory is only applicable if candidate regions are defined using ```curateFeatures.py```
 	* Neighborhoods
 	  * EnhancerList.txt: Candidate enhancer regions with Dnase-seq and H3K27ac ChIP-seq read counts
-	  * GeneList.txt: (has a lot of unnecessary columns...)
+	  * GeneList.txt:
   * Predictions
      * EnhancerPredictions.txt: Enhancer-Gene predictions for highly expressed genes with ABC scores above the provided threshold.
 This is the main ABC output file.
-(Should we remove promoters?)
      * Predictions.bedpe: Enhancer-Gene predictions in bedpe format, which can be visualized in IGV
      * genes/: Directory containing a separate file for all genes.
 Each file in this directory contains ABC scores for each candidate enhancer 5mb of the gene.
 These files contain predicted negatives as well as predicted positives.

 ## Description of the ABC Model

-ABC model cartoons, formula
+We designed the Activity by Contact (ABC) score to represent a mechanistic model in which enhancers contact target promoters to activate gene expression.
+In a simple conception of such a model, the quantitative effect of an enhancer depends on the frequency at which it contacts a promoter multiplied by the strength of the enhancer (i.e., the ability of the enhancer to activate transcription upon contacting a promoter).
+Moreover, the relative contribution of an element on a gene’s expression (for example as assayed by the proportional decrease in expression upon CRISPR-inhibition) should depend on the element’s effect divided by the total effect of all elements.

+To extend this conceptual framework to enable computing the quantitative effects of enhancers on the expression of any gene, we formulated the ABC score:

+ABC score for effect of element E on gene G = Activity of E × Contact frequency between E and G /  Sum of (Activity × Contact Frequency) over all candidate elements within 5 Mb.

+Operationally, Activity (A) is defined as the geometric mean of the read counts of DNase-seq and H3K27ac ChIP-seq at an element E, and Contact (C) as the KR normalized Hi-C contact frequency between E and the promoter of gene G, and elements are defined as ~500bp regions centered on DHS peaks.

 ## Running the ABC Model
 Running the ABC model consists of the following steps: